terchris/urbalurba-runner/README.md

 ```

 ## Self-Test Mechanism
-The repository includes a self-test to verify the runner's functionality:
+The repository includes self-tests to verify the runner's functionality:

 1. `tests/node/hello-world.js`: A simple Node.js program
+2. `tests/python/hello-world.py`: A simple Python program
+3. `tests/csharp/hello-world.cs`: A simple C# program
-2. `.github/workflows/test-runner-node.yml`: A workflow that runs the Node.js program
+4. `.github/workflows/test-runner.yml`: A workflow that runs the Node.js, Python, and C# programs

-To run the self-test:
+To run the self-tests:
 1. Ensure your runner is operational
-2. Push a commit to the main branch or manually trigger the "Test Runner (Node.js)" workflow from the Actions tab
+2. Push a commit to the main branch or manually trigger the "Test Runner (Node, Python & C#)" workflow from the Actions tab
-3. Check the Actions tab for successful execution
+3. Check the Actions tab for successful execution of all three tests

 ## Usage with microk8s
 (Detailed instructions for microk8s setup and usage will be added in future updates)